Colex317/Project-4-Group-7_Diabetes_Prediction/README.md

 <br>

-3. Retrieve the dataset using SQLAlchemy in Python
+3. Retrieve the dataset using SQLAlchemy in Python.

 4. Clean, normalize, and standardize the data to ensure it is suitable for modeling: